 11) Think about things FROM their point of view

-As the “boss” you have an entirely different perspective.
-You may have a different view of the business, different motivations, different concerns, etc then a line worker.
+As the “boss,” you have an entirely different perspective.
+You may have a different view of the business, different motivations, different concerns, etc than a line worker.

 Try to think about things from their point of view when engaging in conversations while traveling with your boss.

 You might be interested in the Best Career Advice Ever:

 Bonus Tip for Traveling with Your Boss: Avoid rumors, backstabbing, and complaining

 It might be tempting to let your trip with the boss devolve into a gripe session about how the service department is dropping the ball, or how Jimmy in accounting is a pain in the arse.
 Resist that urge.
 Take the high road.

 You can certainly air grievances if and when appropriate, but keep it professional, not bitchy/whiny, and focused on business outcomes.
 Avoid the urge to dime out other employees – even if prompted.